HonorHealth volunteer opportunities

 - Attending a new volunteer orientation.

-The HonorHealth Volunteer office will complete a criminal background check (no charge) when all checklist items are completed.
-If you pass the background check, you’ll be contacted to be scheduled for your service placement.
-We will also arrange for you to get your volunteer ID badge, uniform, schedule and training dates.
+Volunteer Services Department will complete a criminal background check (no charge) when all checklist items are completed.
+If you pass the background check, you’ll be contacted to schedule your service placement, and arrange for you to get your volunteer ID badge, uniform, schedule and training dates.
 Successfully completing your service area training may take as long as 12 hours or three shifts.

 A variety of year-round opportunities are available at these HonorHealth locations: